 If you want to get the full tips on CV writing and tips to attend civil engineering interviews, fill in the form here.
 Ensure you write in the subject or message, that you need tips on CV writing.

-Help Others - Yes!
+Yes!
 Help others.
 Helping others is helping yourself.It is rewarding for your mind.
 At the same time the help returns to you in another form even if you don't expect!
 Helping others is infact going to improve your networking in a really positive way.
 You dont even realise how positivity and positively helping others will help you back.

-Right Attitude - Our attitude speaks a lot.It shows up much more than we think.Have a heart.
+Our attitude speaks a lot.It shows up much more than we think.Have a heart.
 Be positive and always be good and be an ambassador of positivity.
 Everyone wants to see positive people around them!
 Some of the companies especially larger corporates are more keen on your team spirit and attitude than your technical skills in civil engineering.They can train you if you lack technical skills.However changing your attitude is some thing only you can do.